-The Authority will receive a good faith deposit ("Deposit") in the amount \$100,000 pursuant to the ENA and shall recover all its legal fees, consultant costs and staff costs associated with the ENA, the Project, and negotiations associated therewith through the Reimbursement Agreement.
+In addition to the Deposit and Reimbursement Agreement, which will cover CEQA and other permit processing costs, the Authority will receive a good faith deposit ("Deposit") in the amount \$100,000 pursuant to the ENA and shall recover all of its legal fees, consultant costs and staff costs associated with the ENA, the Project, and negotiations associated therewith through the Deposit and Reimbursement Agreement.
 The Deposit is refundable to the Developer if the parties cannot reach an agreement on the proposed Purchase Agreement.